TikTok's "Blockcore" Is the Latest Fashion Trend Stolen From Latina & Black Women

 “

-"For decades, Black and Latina women have stylised fútbol, baseball, basketball, and hockey jerseys, turning our 'hoods into fashion and identity statements."
+"For decades, Black and Latina women have stylized fútbol, baseball, basketball, and hockey jerseys, turning our 'hoods into fashion and identity statements."

 Ashley Garcia Lezcano